quincyle/ember-frost-buckets/README.md

   titleAttr='label'
   subtitleAttr='description'
   valueAttr='id'
+  onChange=(action 'onBucketsChange')
 }}
 ```
-will mean that `onChange` is called with an array of the `id` properties of all the selected items.
+will mean that the action `onBucketsChange` is called with an array of the `id` properties of all the selected items.

 ## Development
 ### Installation